Palaeontology in Wales: Triassic dinosaurs

+Aenigmaspina

+Aenigmaspina (from Latin aenigma and spina, meaning "enigmatic spine") is an extinct genus of enigmatic pseudosuchian (=crurotarsan) archosaur from the Late Triassic of the United Kingdom.
+Its fossils are known from the Pant-y-ffynnon Quarry in South Wales, of which its type and only known species is named after, A. pantyffynnonensis.

+Newtonsaurus

+Newtonsaurus is an extinct genus of possibly coelophysoid theropod dinosaur from the Late Triassic (Rhaetian) Lilstock Formation of South Wales, Great Britain.The genus contains a single species, Newtonsaurus cambrensis, originally named as a species of Zanclodon, known from an external mould of the front half of a lower jaw.

 Pantydraco

 Pantydraco (where "panty-" is short for Pant-y-ffynnon, signifying hollow of the spring/well in Welsh, referring to the quarry at Bonvilston in South Wales where it was found) was a genus of basal sauropodomorph dinosaur from the Late Triassic of Wales.
 It is based on a partial juvenile skeleton once thought to belong to Thecodontosaurus.
 Only one valid species of Pantydraco is recognised: P. caducus.

 Pendraig

 Pendraig (meaning "chief dragon" in Middle Welsh) is a genus of coelophysoid theropod dinosaur from South Wales.
 It contains one species, Pendraig milnerae, named after Angela Milner.
 The specimen was discovered in the Pant-y-Ffynnon quarry.
 In life it would have measured one metre in length.

 Jurassic Wales

 Paceyodon

 Paceyodon is an extinct genus of morganucodontan from Early Jurassic deposits of south Wales.
 Paceyodon is known from an isolated molariform that is significantly larger than any morganucodontan molariform yet discovered.
 It was collected in the Pant Quarry, Vale of Glamorgan.
 It was first named by William A. Clemens in 2011 and the type species is Paceyodon davidi.